-Option Description Required Hashicorp Vault host The Hashicorp Vault IP address or DNS address. yes Note: If your Hashicorp Vault installation is in a subdirectory, you must include the subdirectory path.
+Note: If your Hashicorp Vault installation is in a subdirectory, you must include the subdirectory path.
 For example, type IP address or hostname / subdirectory path.
-Hashicorp Vault port The port on which Hashicorp Vault listens. yes Authentication Type Specifies the authentication type for connecting yes to the instance: App Role or Certificates .
+Hashicorp Vault port The port on which Hashicorp Vault listens. yes Authentication Type Specifies the authentication type for connecting to the instance: App Role or Certificates .
 If you select Certificates , additional options for Hashicorp Client Certificate and Hashicorp Client Certificate Private Key appear.
-Select the appropriate files for the client certificate and private key.
-Role ID The GUID provided by Hashicorp Vault when you configured your App Role. yes Role Secret ID The GUID generated by Hashicorp Vault when you configured your App Role. yes Authentication URL The path/subdirectory to the authentication endpoint.
+Select the appropriate files for the client certificate and private key. yes Role ID The GUID provided by Hashicorp Vault when you configured your App Role. yes Role Secret ID The GUID generated by Hashicorp Vault when you configured your App Role. yes Authentication URL The path/subdirectory to the authentication endpoint.
 This is not the full URL.
 For example: /v1/auth/approle/login yes Namespace The name of a specified team in a multi-team environment. no Vault Type The Tenable Nessus version: KV1, KV2, AD, or LDAP.
 For additional information about Tenable Nessus versions, see the Tenable Nessus documentation. yes KV1 Engine URL (KV1) The URL Tenable Nessus uses to access the KV1 engine.
 Example: /v1/path_to_secret.
-No trailing / yes, if you select the KV1 Vault Type KV2 Engine URL (KV2) The URL Tenable Nessus uses to access the KV2 engine.
+No trailing / yes, if you select the KV1 Vault Type KV2 Engine URL (KV2) The URL Tenable Nessus uses to access the yes, if you

+KV2 engine.
 Example: /v1/path_to_secret.
-No trailing / yes, if you select the KV2 Vault Type AD Engine URL (AD) The URL Tenable Nessus uses to access the active directory engine.
+No trailing / select the KV2 Vault Type AD Engine URL (AD) The URL Tenable Nessus uses to access the active directory engine.
 Example: /v1/path_to_secret.
-No trailing / yes, if you select the AD Vault Type

-LDAP Engine URL (LDAP) The URL Tenable Nessus uses to access the LDAP engine.
+No trailing / yes, if you select the AD Vault Type LDAP Engine URL (LDAP) The URL Tenable Nessus uses to access the LDAP engine.
 Example: /v1/path_to_secret.
 No trailing / yes, if you select the LDAP Vault Type Username Source (KV1 and KV2) A drop-down box to specify whether the username is input manually or pulled from Hashicorp Vault. yes Username Key (KV1 and KV2) The name in Hashicorp Vault that usernames are stored under. yes Password Key (KV1 and KV2) The key in Hashicorp Vault that passwords are stored under. yes Secret Name (KV1, KV2, and AD) The key secret you want to retrieve values for. yes Use SSL If enabled, Tenable Nessus Manager uses SSL for secure communications.
 Configure SSL in Hashicorp Vault before enabling this option. no Verify SSL Certificate If enabled, Tenable Nessus Manager validates the SSL certificate.
-You must configure SSL in Hashicorp Vault before enabling this option. no Database Port The port on which Tenable Nessus Manager communicates with the database. yes Auth Type The authentication method for the database credentials.
-Oracle values include: • SYSDBA • SYSOPER • NORMAL yes Service Type (Oracle databases only) Valid values include: SID yes
+You must configure SSL in Hashicorp Vault before enabling this option. no Database Port The port on which Tenable Nessus Manager communicates with the database. yes Auth Type The authentication method for the database credentials. yes

-and SERVICE_NAME.
+Oracle values include:

+• SYSDBA

+• SYSOPER

+• NORMAL

+Service Type (Oracle databases only) Valid values include: SID and SERVICE_NAME. yes
-Service (Oracle database only) A specific field for the yes

-configuration for the database.
+Service (Oracle database only) A specific field for the configuration for the database. yes